 Your vote is important!
 Please cast your vote and play a part in the future of Avantor.
 You may vote using any one of the following methods.
-In all cases, you should have your 16-Digit Control Number from your proxy card available and follow the instructions.
-Voting by proxy will be accepted until 11:59 p.m.
-(EDT) on May 12, 2021.
+In all cases, you should have your 16-Digit Control Number from your Notice of Internet Availability or proxy card available and follow the instructions.